ten24group/fw24/www/docs/Constructs/Dynamo.md

 name: The name of the DynamoDB table.
 props: The properties for the DynamoDB table, such as partitionKey, sortKey, and billingMode.
 This construct provides a streamlined way to manage DynamoDB tables, making it easier to work with data in your AWS applications.
 Whether you're storing user data, application logs, or other types of data, `DynamoDBConstruct` simplifies the task of managing DynamoDB tables in AWS.
-It's an invaluable tool that not only streamlines data storage but also boosts the overall efficiency and responsiveness of your application.

 ## Getting Started